Leafwing-Studios/leafwing-website/content/post/ecs-second-type-system.md

 The parallels are undeniable; if nothing else, this is a great way to teach ECS to programmers.
 Our grand theory breezily sails over the perilous reefs; blithely ignoring the deeper questions that our dear readers are beginning to formulate!

-## Components act like Traits with data
+## Components act like traits with data

 **Components** are attached to each entity, storing important gameplay data about that particular object.
 And so, the quick-witted reader will readily assert that if entities are instances of a type, components represent the **fields** of such a type!